2026-03-25

 Abu Dhabi is an oil and gas producer with abundant, stable power.
 Stargate UAE combines nuclear, solar, and gas in its energy design.
 Grid reliability is among the highest in the world.

-The challenge is cooling.
-Servers that generate large amounts of heat in 50°C desert conditions require substantial energy to cool.
-This pushed Abu Dhabi toward liquid cooling, reclaimed water systems, and seawater cooling years before Malaysia faced the same pressure.
-The Middle East confronted the “stop using potable water for cooling” problem a decade earlier than JB is confronting it now.
+The hard part is cooling.
+Servers generate a lot of heat.
+In 50°C desert conditions, cooling takes a lot of energy.
+This pushed Abu Dhabi toward liquid cooling, reclaimed water systems, and seawater cooling years before Malaysia faced the same problem.
+The Middle East dealt with the “stop using drinking water for cooling” issue a decade before JB is dealing with it now.

 JB sits on the equator.
-It is not as hot as Abu Dhabi, but high humidity reduces air cooling efficiency.
-Power comes from TNB's grid, and whether supply can keep pace with the 3.4GW pipeline remains genuinely uncertain.
+It is not as hot as Abu Dhabi, but high humidity reduces how well air cooling works.
+Power comes from TNB's grid, and whether supply can keep up with the 3.4GW pipeline is still uncertain.

 Infrastructure depth: what is buried underground

-In a previous piece about Abu Dhabi, I wrote about what I found when I looked into the facilities near Al Reem Island that I had walked past without thinking much about.
+In a previous piece about Abu Dhabi, I wrote about what I found when I looked into the facilities near Al Reem Island that I had walked past many times without thinking about.

-The STEP sewage tunnel runs 41 km at depths up to 105 meters, operating entirely on gravity with no intermediate pumping stations.
+The STEP sewage tunnel runs 41 km at depths up to 105 meters.
+It runs on gravity alone, with no pumping stations along the way.
 A power outage does not stop it.
-The Liwa aquifer storage project — the world's largest desalinated water ASR project — holds enough emergency supply to provide the entire city of Abu Dhabi for 90 days.
-Both were built over decades, largely invisible to residents.
+The Liwa aquifer storage project — the world's largest desalinated water ASR project — holds enough emergency supply for the entire city of Abu Dhabi for 90 days.
+Both were built over decades, and most residents have no idea they exist.

-JB's infrastructure is not yet at that level.
-Water problems became visible because the underlying systems were too fragile to handle the sudden surge in industrial demand.
+JB's infrastructure is not at that level yet.
+Water problems became visible because the systems could not handle the sudden jump in industrial demand.
 Bridge DC is building a reclaimed water plant, AirTrunk is deploying liquid cooling, Microsoft is designing zero-water-evaporation facilities.
 These are real improvements.
 But they are starting in 2024 and 2025.
 Abu Dhabi's infrastructure depth took decades to build.

 What each city is actually building